Information

 For construction and/or an infrastructure project, you must be able to demonstrate compliance with Client Guide to Construction Projects.
 Further guidance and support are available from the Scottish Government’s Construction Procurement Policy Unit.

-For property requirements, you must be able to demonstrate compliance with the Property Section of the SPFM.
+For property and construction procurement requirements, you must be able to demonstrate compliance with the Property Section of the SPFM and/or the Client Guide to Construction.
 Further guidance and support are available from Property and Construction Division who should be contacted as early as possible in the process.

-3.5 How confident are you that you have assessed your capability and capacity to deliver your project(s) and are you aware of when you need specialist resources and how to secure the specialist resource?
+3.5 How confident are you that you have assessed your capacity to deliver projects and know when and how to secure specialist resources?

 The SRO (Senior Responsible Owner) must be appointed at the earliest possible stage of the project.
 Clear roles and responsibilities should be assigned, and levels of delegated authority should be clearly identified and agreed.
 These should be documented in formal letters of appointment between the Investment Decision Maker and the SRO and between the SRO and various post holders within the Project Management Structure.